wso2-extensions/esb-connector-salesforcebulk/docs/fault_handler_sequence.md

 # Configuring the Salesforce Bulk Fault Handler Sequence

-Following is a sample proxy service and fault handler sequence you can use as a starting point for handling faults when integrating with SalesforceBulk.
-Customize this sample to match your requirements.
+Following is a sample proxy service and fault handler sequence that you can use as a starting point for handling faults when integrating with Salesforce Bulk.
+You can customize this sample based on your requirement.

 **Sample Proxy**
 ```xml